Connect with us

 Aluminum helps to make vehicles lighter, thus enhancing fuel efficiency or lengthening the battery range.

-This metal, which is in high demand in many climate change mitigation efforts, is also used in many applications from phones manufacturing to airplanes assembly.
+This metal, which is in high demand in many climate change mitigation efforts, is also used in many applications from phone manufacturing to airplane assembly.

 Electric vehicles production

-The World Bank has warned that the supply of these metals could be affected by politics since these materials are often centralized to certain regions of the world.
+The World Bank has cautioned that geopolitical factors could disrupt the supply of these metals, given their concentration in specific regions of the world.

 Peter Lugaria is a seasoned journalist with a degree in Communications from Daystar University with over a decade of experience in reporting on the latest building materials, fixtures, and appliances.